 Among these studies, we found heterogeneity in the classifications used to evaluate the papillary defect.
-However, the classification by Nordland and Tarnow is the most commonly used.
+However, the classification by Nordland and Tarnow33 is the most commonly used.
 The same is true for the measurements and measurement methods used: clinical measurements, non-standardised photographs, standardised photographs, radiography, radiography with markers, digital impressions.

-After local anaesthesia, two injection techniques were mostly used, the first consisting of injecting HA 2-3 mm apically into the top of the interdental papilla with variations depending on the orientation of the bevel.
-This technique was found in 15 of the 19 pre-clinical and clinical studies.
-The second, named "three-step technique" consisted of:
+After local anaesthesia, two injection techniques were mostly used, the first consisting of injecting HA 2-3 mm apically into the top of the interdental papilla with variations

-- 1. creation of a reservoir in the mucosa immediately above the muco-gingival junction; - injection into the attached gingiva just below the base of the deficient papilla; and - 3. injection 2-3 mm apically of the tip of the deficient papilla, found in 4 of the 19 studies, all of which used Hyadent BG (recommendations for use).
+- 1. creation of a reservoir in the mucosa immediately above the muco-gingival junction; - injection into the attached gingiva just below the base of the deficient papilla; and - injection 2-3 mm apically of the tip of the deficient papilla, found in 4 of the 19 studies, all of which used Hyadent BG (recommendations for use).